On the tractability of optimization problems on H-graphs: Parameterized complexity of basic problems for H -graphs

 This completes the \classW{1}-hardness proof for \textsc{Independent Set}.
 Now we explain how we modify our proof to show the \classW{1}-hardness of \textsc{Dominating Set}.
-This time we reduce not from \textsc{Multicolored Clique} but from the \textsc{Multicolored Independent Set} problem that, given a graph $G$ with a $k$-partition of its vertex set $V_1,\ldots,V_k$, asks whether $G$ has am independent set of size $k$ with exactly one vertex in each $V_i$ for $i\in\{1,\ldots,k\}$.
+This time we do not reduce from \textsc{Multicolored Clique} but from the \textsc{Multicolored Independent Set} problem that, given a graph $G$ with a $k$-partition of its vertex set $V_1,\ldots,V_k$, asks whether $G$ has a independent set of size $k$ with exactly one vertex in each $V_i$ for $i\in\{1,\ldots,k\}$.
 Clearly, the \classW{1}-completeness of \textsc{Multicolored Clique} parameterized by $k$~\cite{FellowsHRV09,Pietrzak03} immediately implies the same for \textsc{Multicolored Independent Set}.

 Let $(G,V_1,\ldots,V_k)$ be an instance of \textsc{Multicolored Independent Set}.
 We assume without loss of generality that $k\geq 2$ and $|V_i|=p$ for $i\in\{1,\ldots,k\}$.
 As before, denote by $v_1^i,\ldots,v_p^i$ the vertices of $V_i$ for $i\in\{1,\ldots,k\}$.
 We construct the same multigraph $H$ and its subdivision $H'$ as above.
 We construct the $H$-graph $G''$ from the graph $G'$ constructed above by adding $k$ new vertices $d_1,\ldots,d_k$ with the models $M_{d_i}=\{u_i\}$ for $i\in\{1,\ldots,k\}$.